MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/tsg-enhanced-email-sf.md

 ---
 title: Unable to save email to CRM as enhanced email is turned off in Salesforce CRM
-description: Troubleshoot and resolve error messages in Sales Copilot related to enhanced email turned off in Salesforce CRM. ms.date: 08/07/2023 ms.topic: article ms.service: viva
+description: This article helps you troubleshoot and resolve error messages in Sales Copilot that are caused due to turning off enhanced email in Salesforce CRM. ms.date: 08/07/2023 ms.topic: article ms.service: viva